johanncatalla/DATA-PROJECT-V.1.0/README.md

 # Project Description

-A Text Editor using Tkinter utilizing Object-Oriented Programming (OOP) that lets the user create a new file (CREATE), open (READ), save (UPDATE), and delete (DELETE) files.
+A simple text editor using Tkinter utilizing Object-Oriented Programming (OOP) that lets the user create a new file (CREATE), open (READ), save (UPDATE), and delete (DELETE) files.
 The program also has a search functionality (REGEX) that matches input word/s to a sentence.

 # Project Details